 What investment strategy does this financial product follow?

-The three pillars of sustainability that form the basis of every investment decision stand for environment (E), social (S) and responsible corporate governance (G).
-The sustainability analysis is integrated into the fundamental, financial company analysis on various analysis levels:
+The three pillars of sustainability environment (E), social (S) and responsible corporate governance (G) form the basis of every investment decision.).
+This is done at several levels in the investment process linking traditional financial analysis with ESG analysis.